matias-ceau/scripts/docs/scripts/dmenu_run_scripts.xsh.md

+# Run User Scripts with Dmenu (dmenu_run_scripts.xsh)

 ---

-Run user scripts with dmenu.
+Run user scripts in an interactive menu powered by dmenu/rofi.

 ---